OWASP/www-project-cornucopia/tab_roadmap.md

 ### v2.x

 Below is a preliminary summary of our wishes, dreams and aspirations for Cornucopia.
 If you have suggestions, ideas, please feel free to discuss them on our [email list](https://groups.google.com/a/owasp.org/g/cornucopia-project) or submit them to our [list of issues](https://github.com/OWASP/cornucopia/issues) in our repository.
-If you feel like and have the oportunity to help with any of the issues below, do not hesitate to get in touch.
+If you feel like and have the opportunity to help with any of the issues below, do not hesitate to get in touch.

-Ordered alphabeticly and not according to priority.
+Ordered alphabetically and not according to priority.

 - Build the requirement map on the card using OpenCRE for easier maintainence and collaboration. [cornucopia #595](https://github.com/OWASP/cornucopia/issues/595)
 - Endpoint per card with more information available on copi. [copi #6](https://github.com/secure-delivery/copi/issues/6)